BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_6_Accessing_Bitcoind_with_Swift.md

 Some people advise against an App Store install because it's somewhat all-or-nothing; it also won't work if you're still using Mojave because you want to avoid Catalina's incompatibilities.
 In that case you can download directly from the [Developer Area](https://developer.apple.com/download/more/) at Apple.

-If you're using Mojave, you'll need the xip for Xcode 10.3.1.
+If you're using Mojave, you'll need the `xip` file for Xcode 10.3.1.
 Otherwise, get the newest one.

-Once it's downloaded, you can click on the XIP to extract it, then move the Xcode app to your Applications folder.
+Once it's downloaded, you can click on the `xip` to extract it, then move the Xcode app to your Applications folder.

 (EIther way, you should have Xcode installed in your Applications folder at the end of this step.)